 EXAKT – the “EXMARaLDA Analysis and Concordancing Tool” – is a tool for searching and analysing corpora of spoken language transcriptions as created by the EXMARaLDA Partitur-Editor and the EXMARaLDA Corpus Manager.
 EXAKT’s base functionality is that of a concordancer – like WordSmith, MonoConc etc., it lets you enter a search expression and outputs all the instances which match this expression plus a bit of the preceding and the following context.
 On top of this base functionality, EXAKT enables you to

-display more interactional context as encoded in the transcription (e.g. things which other people said around the same time as the utterance which the search expression matched),
+display more interactional context as encoded in the transcription (e.g. things that other people said around the same time as the utterance matched by the search expression),

 display situational context in the form of metadata about the communication in question,

-display metadata about speakers,
+display speaker metadata,

 listen to the corresponding part of the transcribed (audio or video) recording,